Wix or WordPress? Which is the best platform, for your business?

 Is WordPress free or not free?

-WordPress is an open source CMS which is free to download from WordPress.org and then installed on your hosting account, although you will find that most hosting accounts allow you to install WordPress straight from the hosting dashboard through a 1 click installer.
+WordPress is an open-source CMS that is free to download from WordPress.org and then installed on your hosting account, although you will find that most hosting accounts allow you to install WordPress straight from the hosting dashboard through a 1 click installer.
 Installing WordPress is free but to get WordPress to look and function the way you would like may not be.

 In our experience paid premium themes are the way to go with WordPress.
 They are fully supported, security updates are regularly available, well coded and usually user-friendly.
 Prices for premium themes start from £35.